djacobow/spinkler/README.md

 The "SPinkler" is a Raspberry Pi based sprinkler controller.
 Other projects, such as "Open Sprinkler" are very similar.
-However, I didn't like the Open Sprinkler Project's Raspberry Pi based srpinkler controller.
-I wanted a different form factor, and a display, and I wanted to do it mysef.
+However, I didn't like the Open Sprinkler Project's Pi-based controller.
+I wanted a different form factor, 16 zones in one unit, and a display.

+And I wanted to do it myself.

 As a result this project is similar, but not identicaly to Open Sprinkler.

 ## Who would want to use this?

-There are a bunch of IOT irrigation controllers on the market, some with some pretty slick software.
-If you want open source, then you can avail yourself of the "Open Sprinkler Project" which has an EPA Water Sense evapotranspiration model and a nice phone app.

-But if you just want something simple, something you can control directly yourself, and write your own scheduling algorithm for, you might like this project.
-I think my hardware and software are both straightforward.
+There are so many IOT irrigation controllers on the market, you definitely do not need to go to an open source project.

+However, if:

+* you like to hack
+* you're just curious
+* you are protective of your privacy
+* just like simple things that you can manage yourself

+... then you might be interested in this project.

 The demo app I provide is the one I use to water my garden.
 It simply accesses a Google Calendar to know when to water.
 I don't